 Five Tips to Successfully Fit a Skirt Block

-Every year in May I offer a Skirt Block Mini Class.
-When you sign up during the month of May you get access to the drafting instructions and 5 email lessons that guide you through how to use them.
+When you sign up you get access to the drafting instructions and 5 email lessons that guide you through how to use them.

-If you were lucky enough to get access, I hope you enjoyed the drafting process and have sewn up a test sample of your draft and are ready to assess the fit because in this video I’m going to share some important tips to help you get the fit you want.
+If signed up for the mini class, I hope you enjoyed the drafting process and have sewn up a test sample of your draft and are ready to assess the fit because in this video I’m going to share some important tips to help you get the fit you want.

 Fit Tip #1